Do you instantly hit the “ignore” button when you see a “special” client’s name come up on caller ID?

 “Yeah … but are you really sure that will work?
 My mother’s uncle’s cousin said I should try something else.”

 Feeling like you’re talking to a brick wall?
 Do you have tiny bald patches from ripping out your hair?
 You’re talking to the “Yeah … but” prospect.
-This person will shoot down any idea you have, even if they are the one who called you for help.
+This person will shoot down any idea you have, even if they called you for help.

 – The “Wimpy” client